Petter Dass: Biography

 Dass was also a writer of texts and hymns, although most of his writings were not published until after his death.
 His most famous work is the versified topographical description of northern Norway, Nordlands Trompet ("The Trumpet of Nordland"), and some psalms still in use, most prominently Herre Gud, ditt dyre navn og ære ("Good Lord, thy precious name and glory").
 In the Faroe Islands, which were Norwegian territory until 1814, his Bibelsk Viise-Bog and Katechismus-Sange have continued to be used among folk singers until the last decades of the 20th century.

 The only existing portrait of Petter Dass is traditionally believed to be one found in the Melhus Church in Norway.
 However, the claim is hotly disputed, with some historians who studied the painting concluding that Dass is most likely not the subject.
-Several modern statues and bust of Petter Dass have been erected in Norway, including a bas-relief by Norwegian sculptor Ambrosia Theodora Tønnesen (1859–1948) at the Bergen Cathedral.
+Several modern statues and busts of Petter Dass have been erected in Norway, including a bas-relief by Norwegian sculptor Ambrosia Theodora Tønnesen (1859–1948) at the Bergen Cathedral.
 The community of Sandnessjøen has a modern statue of Petter Dass located prominently in the town centre.

 Dass was deeply mourned after his death, and many fishing vessels of Northern Norway carried a black cloth in their sail for 100 years after his death, as a sign of mourning.
 He is still the subject of folklore of Nordland.
-There is, for example, a legend of how he fooled the devil to carry him to Copenhagen to preach for the king.
+There is, for example, a legend of how he fooled the devil into carrying him to Copenhagen to preach for the king.

 Petter Dass Chapel

 Petter Dass Chapel (Petter Dass-kapellet) is located in Husøya, the administrative centre of Træna Municipality, an island municipality in Nordland county, Norway.
-The chapel was opened on 28 June 1997 as a memorial of Petter Dass.
+The chapel was opened on 28 June 1997 as a memorial to Petter Dass.

 Petter Dass Prize

 Petter Dass Prize (Petter Dass-prisen) is an annual award extended by the Norwegian newspaper Vårt Land.
-The prize was first granted during 1995.
+The prize was first granted in 1995.
 It is awarded in recognition of a person or organization that has helped to put the Christian faith on the agenda in society.